Unlikely Intersections of Curves with Algebraic Subgroups in Semiabelian Varieties: Preliminaries

 \subsection{Heights on Semiabelian Varieties}

 In this subsection, we let $G$ be a semiabelian variety over a number field $\KK \subseteq \mathbb C$.
 Let $h_L$ be an arbitrary Weil height associated to $L$.
 In this general setting, the second author proved the following theorem, which constitutes a proof of the bounded height conjecture for semiabelian varieties.
 We write $G^{[s]}$ for the countable union of {all} algebraic subgroups having codimension $\geq s$ in $G$ for some fixed integer $s$.
+Recall that, for a subvariety $V\subseteq G$, we have defined $V^{oa}$ right before Theorem \ref{ST}.

 \begin{thm}[\cite{Kuehne2020}] For any subvariety $V \subseteq G$ the height $h_L$ is bounded from above on the set $V^{oa}(\QQ)\cap G^{[\dim(V)]}(\QQ)$. \end{thm}

 We conclude this subsection with a further lemma.